aya/ansible-docker/README.md

-# Ansible role to install docker
+# Ansible role to run dockers

-An ansible role to install the [docker](https://www.docker.com/) daemon.
+An ansible role to install the [docker](https://www.docker.com/) daemon and build and run dockers.

 It installs the docker daemon and ensure it is up and running.
 It sets the STORAGE_DRIVER if the docker host uses systemd and it configures the MTU to 1450 if it is a VM running on OpenStack.
+It builds and runs docker images on the docker host.

 ## Requirements